Measuring frailty in the elderly: an indicator based on a super-classifier: Constructing a super-classifier for frailty representation

 \subsection{Variable selection to reduce the number of frailty determinants}

-To reduce the number of frailty determinants used to predict the occurrence of an adverse events, we rely on a measure of variable importance generated by a gradient tree boosting.
-Among all possible classifiers, we chose the gradient tree boosting because of its computational efficiency in estimating the classification rule and for the ease of calculation of a measure to represent the variable importance, used to ordered the frailty determinants according to their importance for the final classification.
+To reduce the number of frailty determinants used to predict the occurrence of an adverse event, we rely on a measure of variable importance generated by a gradient tree boosting. \review{Since any statistical or machine learning model that provides a variable selection (or even variable ranking) could be used at this stage, our entire pipeline is not reliant on this specific model choice.
+The purpose of the variable selection step is to provide a practical implementation, rather than constituting a defining component of the method.}

+\review{We attempted alterative variable selections using lasso, random forests and gradient tree boosting (see Section \ref{determinants selection}).
+While lasso performs autonomous variable selection through its penalty term, we implemented a binomial test for random forests and gradient tree boosting, originally developed for random forests by \cite{packageRandomExpl} and here extended to gradient boosting.
+We preferred to adopt gradient tree boosting for the main analysis since it yielded a more stable and parsimonious selection, while also offering computational efficiency and easily interpretable measures of variable importance used to rank frailty determinants for the final classification.

-Boosting is an iterative procedure designed to improve the predictive ability of classification models (decisional trees) by successively combining multiple classifiers to construct a more robust classification rule.
-Each iteration is estimated with a different data set: the first iteration starts with a model training on the original data set; in the following iterations, misclassified observations enter the training procedure with greater weight to improve the classification rule \citep{Friedman_greedy_2001}.
-The final boosting classification rule is the combination of the models, trained at each iteration and weighted by a measure of misclassification: models with higher classification error will have less weight than those with lower classification error.
-In particular, we chose to use \texttt{XGBoost}, a specific training algorithm of the gradient tree boosting where, at each iteration, a second order Taylor's approximation is used to quickly optimize the loss function \citep{Chen_2016_Boostin}.
-The choice of this algorithm was driven by its efficiency for sparse data.
+Boosting is an iterative procedure that combines multiple weak learners (typically shallow decision trees) to improve predictive performance}.
+Each iteration is estimated based on a different data set: the first iteration starts with a model training on the original data set; in the following iterations, misclassified observations enter the training procedure with greater weight to improve the classification rule \citep{Friedman_greedy_2001}.
+The final boosting classification rule is the combination of the models, trained at each iteration and weighted by a measure of misclassification: models with higher classification error will weigh less than those with lower classification error.
+In particular, we use \texttt{XGBoost}, a specific training algorithm of the gradient tree boosting where, at each iteration, a second order Taylor's approximation is used to quickly optimise the loss function \citep{Chen_2016_Boostin}.
+The choice of this algorithm is driven by its efficiency with sparse data. \review{Variable importance is assessed through the frequency of selection of each predictor as a splitting variable across the ensemble.
+Intuitively, predictors that are frequently chosen for splits contribute more to reducing the loss function and are therefore more relevant for the classification.